jeffThompson/PhysicalComputing/Week03_Buttons/Demos/04-CapacitiveButtons.md

 ![](Images/CapacitiveTouch.png)

 First, we need a piece of wire to act as our sensor.
-This can be a jumper, a bit of hookup wire, or an alligator clip (which works great for connecting to random objects).
+This can be a jumper, a bit of hookup wire, or an alligator clip.
 Connect one end to analog pin `A5`, leaving the other end unconnected.
 For now, we can just use a bare wire but we'll experiment with other objects (like bananas!) shortly.

 > 🙋‍♀️ Which pins can read touch input?
 All the analog ones!
 (These are marked `A0` through `A5`.
 More about this in the next assignment.)